Unsupervised Learning-based Calibration Scheme for Rough Volatility Models: Convergence analysis

-for a constant $C_2 \in (0, \infty)$.
-Now, we can bound the numerical error of the BSDE solutions \eqref{eq:scheme-bsde}, together with the target $F(\theta)$ \eqref{eq: objective 2} in terms of the sum of temporal discretization error and the loss function.
+for a constant $C_1 \in (0, \infty)$.
+In the following theorem, we aim to bound the numerical error of the BSDE solutions, including the target $F(\theta) = (Y_0(\theta) - Y_0^\pi(\theta))^2$, in terms of the temporal discretization error, the numerical error of the payoff and the loss function